Tá ceart ag gach saoránach na hÉireann vóta a chaitheamh i dtoghchán na hUachtaránachta

 Since our founding we launched several initiatives including development of a policy paper for the 2017 Global Civic Forum where Senator Billy Lawless gave the key note speech.
 In March of 2021 we organized a virtual conference entitled “Citizenship, Emigrants and Voting Rights Post Brexit” with the support of the Clinton Institute for American Studies at UCD.
 We also released at the conference a major set of 40 essays entitled “The Citizenship Papers.”

-We believe that there is an urgent need to update Ireland’s elections laws and mechanisms to meet E.U. standards.
+We believe that there is an urgent need to update Ireland’s election laws and mechanisms to match E.U. norms.
 Ireland’s electoral system should include a national voter registration system, a more expansive postal voting system and allow all citizens the right to vote in Presidential and Seanad elections.
-See http://www.VotingRights.ie for more details about our manifesto.

 Former Senator for the Diaspora Billy Lawless from Galway is the Chair of our executive committee and one of several co-founders.
 Billy immigrated to Chicago in 1998 and created successful restaurant business and there became a leader in immigration reform.
 Billy was chosen to introduce President Obama when the President announced his DACA immigration reform plan.
 Billy was appointed to the Seanad in 2016 by then Taoiseach Edna Kenny becoming the first Senator to represent emigrants and the wider Diaspora.
 Billy is a recipient of the Irish Presidential Distinguished Service Award